Skip to content

 • Strain to the eyes

-#9 Woniutch Electronic Tally Counter
+#9 xbes from Woniutch Electronic Tally Counter

 The 4-digit LCD on the Woniutch Electronic tally counter displays row count results.
 Its dimensions are 2.5 inches by 1.34 inches by 0.6 inches, allowing it to fit easily in the knitter’s pocket.